skoppe/spasm/README.md

 - run `dub run spasm:bootstrap-webpack` to generate the webpack/dev-server boilerplate
 - start writing!

-Add any css/js you need to the index.template.html
+Add any css/js you need to the index.template.html, or you can use any of the myriad features of webpack to include what you need.

 # How to compile your application

-run `dub build --compiler=ldc2 --build=release` to compile your application, then run `npx webpack` to generate the index.html.
+run `dub build --compiler=ldc2 --build=release` to compile your application, then run `npx webpack` to generate the `index.html`.

-Or run `npm run start` to start a webpack development server that serves your application on localhost:3000
+You can also `npm run start` to start a webpack development server that serves your application on localhost:3000

 # Example

 There is todo-mvc example project in this repo.
-It implements the todo mvc application (see: http://todomvc.com).
+It implements the famous [todo mvc application](http://todomvc.com).

+# Limitations

+This project uses betterC, which means there is no D runtime.
+This also means that most phobos functions don't work, as well any D features that rely on the D runtime.
+If you get any weird errors, this is probably the reason why.

 # WIP

-CSS stylesets are currently disabled.
+- CSS stylesets are currently disabled.

-Memory deallocation.
-Currently no memory is freed.
+- Currently no memory is freed.

-The generated webassembly binaries needs manual stripping to reduce code bloat.
+- The generated webassembly binaries needs manual stripping to reduce code bloat.
+- Most js host api's are missing (xhr, localstorage, etc.).

 # How it works

 Each html element is mapped to a D struct.
-Each html attribute, property, eventlistener and children nodes are (annotated) members of that struct.
+Each attribute, property, eventlistener and any children nodes are (annotated) members of that struct.

 Here is an example of rendering a div node.
 ```d